Building Climate Resilience in Canada’s Pension Funds

 - This event has passed.

-On September 20, 2022, Katherine Monahan, Senior Research Associate and Anik Islam, Associate from the Smart Propensity Institute joined the Global Risk Institute for a webinar moderated by Alexandria Fischer of GRI to discuss the recently published report on Building Climate Resilience in Canada’s Pension Funds.
+On September 20, 2022, Katherine Monahan, Senior Research Associate and Anik Islam, Associate from the Smart Propensity Institute joined the Global Risk Institute for a webinar moderated by Alexandria Fisher of GRI to discuss the recently published report on Building Climate Resilience in Canada’s Pension Funds.
 The report, which was sponsored by the GRI, was released in July 2022 and explains the challenges that researchers, regulators, and everyday Canadians face in determining the climate risks associated with their retirement savings.
 The report also provides practical guidance and recommendations on how pension funds can strengthen climate resilience.

 The session kicked off by identifying three primary types of climate risk: (i) physical risk (such as extreme temperature and weather events affecting financial returns); (ii) transition risk (shift to a low carbon economy naturally results in investment risk driven by market changes, and changes to consumer patterns); and (iii) liability risks (climate change-related risks stemming from insufficient or inaccurate disclosures coupled with a lack of good governance could give rise to litigation risk).